LeyandraB/2024-mini/Report.md

     print( 'ip = ' + status[0] )
 ```

-We then combined the internet code with the excercise_game.py code so everytime it ran it would ensure that it was connected to the internet.
+We then combined the internet code with the excercise_game.py code so everytime it ran it would check that it was connected to the internet.

 Then after importing the urequests module we added the following code to send the data to the database.